GerritCodeReview/plugins_code-owners/resources/Documentation/validation.md

 ## <a id="skipCodeOwnerConfigValidationOnDemand">Skip code owner config validation on demand

-By setting the `--code-owners~skip-validation` push option it is possible to skip the code owner config validation on push.
+By setting the `code-owners~skip-validation` push option it is possible to skip the code owner config validation on push:
+`git push -o code-owners~skip-validation origin HEAD:refs/for/master`

 Using this push option requires the calling user to have to `Can Skip Code Owner Config Validation` global capability.
 Host administrators